onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

-    - If a vendor wants to recommend an action, it can either work with the service provider to identify and specify microservices that the service provider support, or, the vendor may simply indicate and recommend a generic microservice function by prefixing ‘RECO-’ in front of the microservice name, which should be expressed in upper camel case with no underscores, hyphens or spaces.
+    - If a vendor wants to recommend an action, it can either work with the service provider to identify and specify microservices that the service provider support, or, the vendor may simply indicate and recommend a generic microservice function by prefixing ``RECO-`` in front of the microservice name, which should be expressed in upper camel case with no underscores, hyphens or spaces.

-    - The fourth value may also be set to ‘null’.
+    - The fourth value may also be set to ``null``.

 5. The fifth value third value indicates a specific threshold crossing alert (i.e., tca) that should be generated if the trigger occurs.
-   This field may be omitted or provided as ‘null’.
+   This field may be omitted or provided as ``null``.

-    - Tca’s should be indicated by their eventNames.
+    - Tca's should be indicated by their eventNames.
     - When a tca is specified, a YAML registration for that tca eventName should be added to the event registrations within the YAML file.